Rahul Khullar: Early life and education

 Khullar was in the 1969 undergraduate batch in Economics at the St. Stephen's College, Delhi where he was a contemporary of economist Kaushik Basu and NITI Aayog Vice Chairman Rajiv Kumar.
 He completed his post-graduation from the Delhi School of Economics.
-He subsequently obtained a Ph.D in Economics from Boston University after joining the Indian Administrative Service in 1975.
+He subsequently obtained a PhD in economics from Boston University after joining the Indian Administrative Service in 1975.

 Career

-He was the Secretary of the Ministry of Commerce and Trade prior to his selection as Chairman of TRAI by the Appointments Committee of the Cabinet.
+He was the secretary of the Ministry of Commerce and Trade prior to his selection as chairman of TRAI by the Appointments Committee of the Cabinet.
 He had a three-year term and one of the first orders of business for him was to sort out the various claims over the new auction and the 2G case.
 He was also a former Income Tax Commissioner.

-In recent years, he had been teaching Economics and Mathematics at Vasant Valley School in New Delhi, India.
+In recent years, he had been teaching economics and mathematics at Vasant Valley School in New Delhi, India.

 Personal life

-He was married to IAS batchmate and former Chairperson of Niti Aayog Sindhushree Khullar and they have two daughters.
+He was married to IAS batchmate and former chairperson of Niti Aayog Sindhushree Khullar and they have two daughters.